lingyh904/lingyh904.github.io/_pages/about.md

 From years of working with children, I have been inspired by how motivated they are to pursue goals—yet struck by how differently they respond when those goals become difficult.

-My research aims to better understand and support children’s successful goal pursuit under challenge, both in the short term and over development.
+<strong>My research aims to better understand and support children’s successful goal pursuit under challenge, both in the short term and over development.</strong>

 I address these questions by identifying motivational and self-regulatory mechanisms that support or hinder children’s goal pursuit across three levels:
 <ul>